-Iris is one my favorite perennials.
+Iris is one my favorite flowers when it comes to growing perennials.
 I remember that my mother used to have them in all her garden beds, and when I see them now, I get very nostalgic.
-What I love most about them is the color they, and other early spring bloomers, bring to my garden.

 Iris – Easy to Grow Perennial Rhizome is one of my Favorites.